 - Make Healthy Snacks: Keep an adequate amount of fruits, vegetables, and healthy beverages like milk and fresh fruit juice handy, to replace the need for soda, chips, and cookies.

 - Limit Portion Sizes: You should guide your child to eat when they are hungry and stop eating when they feel full.
 Avoid enforcing the ‘clean plate’ rule and using food as a reward, as it can negatively affect your child’s eating habits and judging capacity.

 - Be a Role Model: Children are born with the impulse to imitate, it’s a part of their development.
 Hence, choose a healthy diet yourself and be careful what example you set, for your child will be following your manners.

 - Frozen Fruit Treats Instead of Ice Cream: Put the frozen fruits in a blender, blend them nicely, pour them into a mould, add sticks and freeze.
 Voila!
 You have preservative and sugar-free ice cream.

 Here’s a healthy food chart for kids, listing some of the ideas, to help you present a healthy option to your child.

-Children should be fed adequate nutrition for their optimum growth and development of their body.
+Children should be fed adequate nutrition for the optimum growth and development of their bodies.
 They require regular intake of food enriched with vitamins, minerals and other essential nutrients required by the body.
 Avoid feeding them processed, and packaged foods or snacks as these contain excess sugars, which can lead to weakening their immune system and adversely affect their health in the long run.
-As a parent, you need to introduce them to healthy food ingredients in ways that they love and get habituated with the healthy foods.
+As a parent, you need to introduce them to healthy food ingredients in ways that they love and get habituated to healthy foods.